chetter14/chetter14.github.io/_posts/2024-09-25-Computer Networking, Network Layer, Control Plane.md

 	}
 }
 ```
-I should note that 'rtinit()' and 'rtupdate()' functions are written separetely for each node number because it's the way the task asks to do it.
+I should note that `rtinit()` and `rtupdate()` functions are written separetely for each node number because it's the way the task asks to do it.
 In real circumstances, the code should be written once to avoid duplication of code and improve scalability of the project.